novoda/merlin/README.md

 Version 1 of Merlin introduced [several breaking changes](https://github.com/novoda/merlin/wiki/Migration-guide#notable-changes-for-migration) in the implementation and the APIs, to account for the latest changes in Android N+.
 Please follow the instructions [in the wiki](https://github.com/novoda/merlin/wiki/Migration-guide) to make the upgrade as painless as possible.

+## Migrating from 1.1.7

+In version `1.1.8` some public API changes were made.
+According to our tests auto importing should be able to take care of these changes.

 ### RxJava support in v1.0+

 Starting in version 1.0.0, the RxJava support is no longer built into the library but it has been split out into a separate artifact.
 You'll need to add one of these two dependencies, depending on the version of RxJava you use: